Jack Kent Cooke Foundation Transfer Scholarship

 To apply to join Sigma Chi Eta, contact your faculty advisor.

-- To promote a greater interest and understanding among college students of Hispanic culture and
+- Encourage students to acquire a greater interest in and a deeper understanding of Hispanic culture.

 The Outstanding Faculty Awards are the Commonwealth's highest honor for faculty at Virginia's public and private colleges and universities.
 These awards recognize superior accomplishments in teaching, research and public service.